flexera-public/policy_templates/operational/azure/aks_nodepools_without_autoscaling/README.md

 - *Exclusion Tags* - Cloud native tag keys to ignore instances.
 Example: exclude_utilization
 - *Email addresses* - Email addresses of the recipients you wish to notify.
+- *Azure Endpoint* - Azure Endpoint to access resources
+- *Subscription Whitelist* - Whitelisted Subscriptions, if empty, all subscriptions will be checked

 ## Actions